-We explicitly teach a range of positive behaviours and make clear school expectations.
+We explicitly teach a range of positive behaviours and make clear the school expectations.
 We are committed to ensuring all students, staff and members of our community can attend Mango Hill State School and be treated with respect and consideration.
 Some of the strategies in place include:

-- Weekly "Care Class' focussing on working with buddies on school expectations and ensuring all students feel they belong - Daily program to acknowledge excellent behaviour and resulting in end of term celebration day for eligible students - Explicit teaching of anti-bullying approaches - Weekly awards, golden tickets and acknowledgements of respectful behaviour - Clear processes for unacceptable behaviour - ◆ Engagement in the Positive Behaviour for Learning Program
+- ◆ Weekly "Care Class' focussing on working with buddies learning school expectations and ensuring all students feel they belong - ◆ Daily program to acknowledge excellent behaviour, resulting in end of term celebration day for students with varied levels of choice to match celebration of stamps earned - Explicit teaching of anti-bullying approaches - ◆ Weekly awards, golden tickets and acknowledgements of respectful behaviour - Clear processes for unacceptable behaviour - ◆ Engagement in the Positive Behaviour for Learning Program